xvzf/htw-saar-vaa/README.md

 - `B_i >= B_j` **increase own balance with `p` percent of `B_i`
 - `B_i < B_j` **increase own balance with `p` percent of `B_j`
 - Send acknowledgement

+#### Consistent Snapshot

+The consistent snapshot is implemented using the Chandy Lamport algorithm.
+When a node initates the snapshot collection (for this purpose a collector is elected, as noted in the chapter introduction, the resulting spanning tree is used for control message communication).

+On initiation, the node stores its own state `S_i`; afterwards it sends a marker message to all neighbours.
+At the same time, the node starts recording all incoming messages from each neighbour `C_ji`

+When receiving a marker, the node checks if the marker already existed.
+If not, it persists its state and starts monitoring all incoming channels.
+The receiving edge buffer is marked as empty and no more messages are recorded here (-> mark as complete).
+Afterwards the marker is sent to all outgoing edges.
+When the marker is already known, the receiving edge buffer is marked as consistend and no more messages will be recorded on it.
+After all receiving markers are closed, the state is send to the coordinator following the spanning tree